SemanticMediaWiki/SemanticMetaTags/README.md

 ## Installation

-The recommended way to install Semantic Interlanguage Links is by using [Composer][composer] with an entry in MediaWiki's `composer.json`.
+The recommended way to install Semantic Meta Tags is by using [Composer][composer] with an entry in MediaWiki's `composer.json`.

 ```json
 {